gabiaabreu/gabiaabreu/README.md

-### Hi there!
+#### Hi there!
 Welcome to my page (✿◡‿◡)

 - 💻 I'm a front-end software developer based in Brazil
-- 💼 Working in a tech consulting company (~1 year experience with React/React Native, TypeScript and GraphQL)
+- 💼 Working in a tech consulting company (1+ year experience with React/React Native, TypeScript and GraphQL)
-- 🧐 Software Engineering student
+- 🧐 Software Engineering undergraduate student
 - 📝 Currently studying: JavaScript/TypeScript

 ✨ Here are some of my study notes and side projects.